Justified season 6

 The sixth and final season of the American neo-Western television series Justified premiered on January 20, 2015, on FX, and concluded on April 14, 2015, consisting of 13 episodes.
 The series was developed by Graham Yost based on Elmore Leonard's novels Pronto and Riding the Rap and his short story "Fire in the Hole".
 Its main character is Raylan Givens, a deputy U.S. Marshal.
 Timothy Olyphant portrays Givens, a tough federal lawman, enforcing his own brand of justice in his Kentucky hometown.
 The series is set in the city of Lexington, Kentucky, and the hill country of eastern Kentucky, specifically in and around Harlan.
 The sixth season was released on DVD and Blu-ray in region 1 on June 2, 2015.

+A sequel series, titled Justified: City Primeval, premiered on FX on July 18, 2023.